burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     return 0;
 }
 ```
-Extra parentheses are used to preserve `const` property for the type of expression.
+Extra parentheses are used to preserve the `const` property for the type of expression.

 Documentation: [cpp reference decltype](https://en.cppreference.com/w/cpp/language/decltype)

 ## Range-Based For Loop

-Starting from C++11 there is a new syntax for `for` loop named as *"range based for loop"*.
+Starting from C++11 there is a new syntax for `for` loop named *"range based for loop"*.
 Example:
 ```cpp
 for (auto i : v)
   std::cout << i;
 ```
-Range-Based for Loops valid for any type supporting the notion of a range.
-One of the following constructions should be valid:
+Range-Based Loops are valid for any type supporting the notion of a range.
+To support range-based for loops one of the following constructions should be valid:
 * `obj.begin()` and `obj.end()`
 * `begin(obj)` and `end(obj)`
+* Container should be a built-in array

 # Technical Differences between C and C++
 Many times in the past, people aware of C/C++ talked that C++ and C are different.
 Let's take a look at what it means concretely.
 All differences are pretty subtle, but there are plenty of them.
 The text below covers the difference between C99 and classical C++03.